dachenlian/blog/warm-starting-encoder-decoder.md

 \\(\mathbf{W}^{\text{self-attn}, 3}_{k}, \mathbf{W}^{\text{self-attn}, 3}_{v}, \mathbf{W}^{\text{self-attn}, 3}_{q}\\)
-are updated twice for each backward propagation pass - once when the gradient is backpropagated through the third decoder block and once when the gradient is backprapageted thourgh the third encoder block.
+are updated twice for each backward propagation pass - once when the gradient is backpropagated through the third decoder block and once when the gradient is backprapagated thourgh the third encoder block.

 In the same way, we can warm-start an encoder-decoder model by sharing the encoder weights with the decoder.
 Being able to share the weights